SpatialUMN/LinearHotspot-Java/README.md

 * To detect potential linear hotspots:
 After import project into Eclipse, find the [RunLinear.java](https://github.com/SpatialUMN/LinearHotspot-Java/blob/master/src/RunLinear.java) file, change line 5, 6 and 7.
 Set the `nodePath`, `edgePath` and `activityPath` to your data file, and run RunLinear.java file
 * To detect linear hotsots:
+Find the [GetHotspots.java]() file, change line 5 and 6.
+Line 5 is the path to save all the gemerated activity files used for Monte Carlo simulation.
+Line 6 is the number of time to run Monte Carlo simulation.

 ## Code Explanation
 [Java class diagram](https://github.com/SpatialUMN/LinearHotspot-Java/wiki/Java-Class-Diagram) can help you understand the code structure.